-Following [1], in [42] a potential DNA experiment was described for finding a solution to another NP-complete problem, the Satisfiability Problem.
+Following [1], in [25] a potential DNA experiment was described for finding a solution to another NP-complete problem, the Satisfiability Problem.
 The Satisfiability Problem consists of a Boolean expression, the question being whether or not there is an assignment of truth values - true or false - to its variables, that makes the value of the whole expression true.
-Later on, the method from [42] was used in [43], [44] and [45], to show how other NP-complete problems can be solved.
-DNA algorithms have since been proposed for expansion of symbolic determinants [41], graph connectivity and knapsack problem using dynamic programming [8], road coloring problem [35], matrix multiplication [49], addition [28], exascale computer algebra problems [68], etc.
+Later on, the method from [25] was used in [28], [27] and [26], to show how other NP-complete problems can be solved.

-In [3], [12], "molecular programs" were given for breaking the U.S. government's Data Encryption Standard (DES).
+In [7], a "molecular program" was given for breaking the U.S. government's Data Encryption Standard (DES).
 DES encrypts 64 bit messages and uses a 56-bit key.
 Breaking DES means that given one (plain-text, cipher-text) pair, we can find a key which maps the plain-text to the cipher-text.
-A conventional attack on DES would need to perform an exhaustive search through all of the $2^{56}$ DES keys, which, at a rate of 100,000 operations per second, would take 10,000 years.
+A conventional attack on DES would need to perform an exhaustive search through all of the 256 DES keys, which, at a rate of 100,000 operations per second, would take 10,000 years.
 In contrast, it was estimated that DES could be broken by using molecular computation in about 4 months of laboratory work.

 The problems mentioned above show that molecular computation has the potential to outperform existing computers.
 One of the reasons is that the operations molecular biology currently provides can be used to organize massively parallel searches.
 It is estimated that DNA computing could yield tremendous advantages from the point of view of speed, energy efficiency and economic information storing.
-For example, in Adleman's model, [2], the number of operations per second could be up to approximately $1.2 \times 10^{18}$ .
+For example, in Adleman's model, [2], the number of operations per second could be up to approximately 1.2×10^{18} .
 This is approximately 1,200,000 times faster than the fastest supercomputer.
-While existing supercomputers execute $10^9$ operations per Joule, the energy efficiency of a DNA computer could be $2 \times 10^{19}$ operations per Joule, that is, a DNA computer could be about $10^{10}$ times more energy efficient (see [1]).
-Finally, according to [1], storing information in molecules of DNA could allow for an information density of approximately 1 bit per cubic nanometer, while existing storage media store information at a density of approximately 1 bit per $10^{12}$ nm.
-As estimated in [6], a single DNA memory could hold more words than all the computer memories ever made.
+While existing supercomputers execute 109 operations per Joule, the energy efficiency of a DNA computer could be 2×10^{19} operations per Joule, that is, a DNA computer could be about 1010 times more energy efficient (see [1]).
+Finally, according to [1], storing information in molecules of DNA could allow for an information density of approximately 1 bit per cubic nanometer, while existing storage media store information at a density of approximately 1 bit per 1012 nm3.
+As estimated in [3], a single DNA memory could hold more words than all the computer memories ever made.